 Overall Throughput

 This graph gauges a site's cumulative traffic consumption.
-In the example below, the site uses little bandwidth on average, with some spikes up to 100 megabits per second (Mbps) during peak times in the download direction.
+In the example below, the site uses 50 Mbps down bandwidth usually, with spikes up to 300 Mbps in the download direction.

 Latency and Loss